Cardiff City F.C.: Records

 The record for the most appearances in all competitions is currently held by Billy Hardy who appeared in 590 matches for the club between 1911 and 1932, including in the Southern Football League.
 Phil Dwyer has made the most appearances in the Football League era, having played in 575 matches.
 Len Davies is the club's top goalscorer with 179 goals in all competitions.
 Seven other players, Peter King, Robert Earnshaw, Brian Clark, Carl Dale, Derek Tapscott, Jimmy Gill and John Toshack have also scored 100 or more goals for the club.

 Jack Evans became the first Cardiff City player to win an international cap on 13 April 1912 when he represented Wales in a 3–2 defeat of Ireland.
 The player who has won the most caps as a Cardiff player is Aron Gunnarsson, who won 62 caps for Iceland during his spell with the club.
 The highest transfer fee the club has paid for a player is £15 million for Emiliano Sala from Nantes in January 2019.
 Two days after signing, Sala died in a a plane crash in the English Channel.
 Gary Medel became the most expensive player sold by the club when he joined Inter Milan for £10 million in August 2014.

 Cardiff's largest victory was a 16–0 victory over Knighton Town in the fifth round of the Welsh Cup in 1962.
 Their biggest league victory was a 9–2 victory over Thames on 6 February 1932; their biggest FA Cup victory was an 8–0 victory over Enfield on 28 November 1931.

+Defender Noah Anyadike, at 15 years and 98 days old, became the youngest player ever to play in the EFL Cup (and the youngest player in Cardiff's history) when he played for Cardiff against Norwich City at the Cardiff City Stadium on 25 August 2026.